General Reviews

 ~ George W., North Carolina

-I began working with Margo and Arnie of Barefoot Contessa Photo Adventures a few years ago, first with online workshops during COVID and then an in-person workshop on the Outer Banks.
+I began working with Margo and the late Arnie Zann of Barefoot Contessa Photo Adventures a few years ago, first with online workshops during COVID and then an in-person workshop on the Outer Banks.
 I walked away from every one of those workshops with a wealth of information, so much so that I wanted to take my skill set to the next level.

 Sometimes I get more out of my mistakes than I do out of all my successes.
 That’s how I learn, and that’s how I improve.
 Repeat business is often used as a metric in how well people like what you do.
 If that’s the case, I will certainly be signing up again.
-In fact, I headed to New Orleans with them in January for another workshop.
+In fact, I headed to New Orleans with Margo in January for another workshop.

 ~ Ron S., Pennsylvania